michaeldorman/mapsapi/README.md

 # mapsapi

-`mapsapi` provides an interface to the Google Maps APIs, currently three of them
+The `mapsapi` package provides an interface to the Google Maps APIs, currently four of
-    -
+    them:

   - <a href="https://developers.google.com/maps/documentation/directions/" target="_blank">Google
     Maps Direction